 Time gets in the way of grocery shopping.
-Time gets in the way of preparing healthy foods, and we just don’t have the time to plan what we want to eat and when.
+Time gets in the way of preparing healthy foods.
+We feel like we just don’t have the time to plan what we want to eat and when.
 And then dinner time is always a struggle.

-Getting around time preparing food is made easier these days by purchasing pre-chopped food kits.
+Food prep can be simplified by purchasing pre-chopped food kits.
 You can even purchase sliced organic apples at Costco.
-Along with meal kit delivery options that cater to both the gluten free, Whole 30, and paleo diets, there is something for everyone.
+You can find meal kit delivery options that cater to gluten-free and paleo diets — there is something for everyone.
 If you’re curious about some of my favorite food prep hacks, check out this blog post: Easy Meal Prep Tips for Healthy Eating.

 If we continue to let time get in the way, then we wing it.
-And when we wing it, refined convenience food is what we “prepare”.
+And when we wing it, refined convenience food is what we “prepare.”
 And that isn’t what we want for our families (for more on what we should feed our kids, check out this blog post: What Should I Feed My Kids?).

 4 Easy Meal Planning Tips

-If theme nights don’t work for your family, then create a rhythm, (which can be more loosey-goosey) such as:
+If theme nights don’t work for your family, then create a rhythm that can be more loosey-goosey, such as:

-Instant Pot night, crockpot night, soup/stew night, meal-kit delivery night, hot sandwich night, or, fill-in-the-blank.
+Instant Pot night, crockpot night, soup/stew night, meal-kit night, hot sandwich night, or you fill-in-the-blank.
 You and your family have things you love about your week and things you don’t love.
-Have a conversation about how to make this work, and get their feedback.
+Have a conversation about how to make this work and get their feedback.

 #3 Find your recipes

-Social media is the fastest UNLESS you don’t have the discipline to get in and out quickly with what you need.
-For this you could set an alarm for 5 – 10 minutes.
-From your above themes, you might look for the following recipes:
+Social media (like Pinterest) is the fastest UNLESS you don’t have the discipline to get in and out quickly with what you need.
+For this, you could set an alarm for 5 – 10 minutes.
+From your above themes, you might grab the following recipes:

 #4 Put together your ingredient list & SHOP

-First, take a quick look at what you already have (I’m a fan of just ordering/shopping for what I need so I always have extra).
+First, take a quick look at what you already have.
+I’m a fan of just ordering/shopping for what I need so I always have extra in the pantry.

 Set a shopping day or order your groceries online.